Access IPOs

 The new batteries can also lower costs and improve driving mileage for electric vehicles.

-The company currently partners with WHOOP to provide batteries for their performance watches.
+The company currently partners with WHOOP to provide batteries for its performance watches.
 Sila Nanotechnologies is building a factory in Moses Lake, Washington State, to build enough anode material to support the production of up to 500,000 vehicles per year.

 Sila has partnered with leading automotive manufacturers to enable the adoption of its technology, lowering costs and improving charge time and mileage capabilities.